Reviewing Rocky Mountain Chocolate Factory Inc. (RMCF)'s and Mondelez International Inc. (NASDAQ:MDLZ)'s results | New Business Observer

 |3.00

-The shares of both Rocky Mountain Chocolate Factory Inc. and Mondelez International Inc. are owned by institutional investors at 45.2% and 79.2% respectively.
+Roughly 45.2% of Rocky Mountain Chocolate Factory Inc. shares are held by institutional investors while 79.2% of Mondelez International Inc. are owned by institutional investors.
 Rocky Mountain Chocolate Factory Inc.’s share held by insiders are 5.1%.
-Competitively, insiders own roughly 0.1% of Mondelez International Inc.’s shares.
+Competitively, Mondelez International Inc. has 0.1% of it’s share held by insiders.

 Performance